siret-junior/somhunter-data-server/README.md

 # SOMHunter Data Server
 Serves the shared media over the HTTP protocol.
-This is part of the [SOMHunter Video Search Tool](https://github.com/siret-junior/somhunter) project.
+This is part of the [SOMHunter](https://github.com/siret-junior/somhunter) project.

 Currently this server just provided thumbnails and frames of selected frames for the given dataset.
 The `somhunter-ui` project requests the media from this server.